Ebola response in rural Sierra Leone not yet rapid enough

 An almost hysterical soldier ordered bystanders next to the highly contagious corpse, who were wearing open-toed rubber flip-flops, to stand back.
 “This is the reason we have Ebola.
 Your bad habits.
 Look at you, in slippers, in slippers!” he yelled.

 Suspected and confirmed Ebola patients were mixed together, sometimes next to corpses.
-A single trolley was used to move the dead and mattresses were soiled with diarrhoea.
+A single trolley was used to move the dead and mattresses were soiled with diarrhea.

 While fellow Americans celebrated the Thanksgiving holiday in late November, the two doctors witnessed a descent into chaos in Kono, about 450 km (280 miles) east of the capital Freetown.

 “By Thanksgiving things had exploded.
-The hospital was getting overrun by Ebola patients,” said Dan Kelly, one of the doctors and founder of the non-profit organisation Wellbody Alliance.
-Ten staff at the centre caught Ebola and five have died so far.
+The hospital was getting overrun by Ebola patients,” said Dan Kelly, one of the doctors and founder of the non-profit organization Wellbody Alliance.
+Ten staff at the center caught Ebola and five have died so far.

-Shortly afterwards, help began to arrive in Kono, which lies in the diamond mining eastern province, and the Red Cross is building a 30-bed treatment centre.
+Shortly afterwards, help began to arrive in Kono, which lies in the diamond mining eastern province, and the Red Cross is building a 30-bed treatment center.

 “Speed really matters.
 Our experience in communities in all three countries, is that if we can get rapid response teams very quickly we can stop a cluster,” Dr Thomas Frieden, Director of the U.S. Centers for Disease Control and Prevention (CDC), told reporters this week.